usaid-cs/yesterday-i-learned/biology.md

 - [People who weigh less than 50kg/110lbs cannot donate blood.](https://blood.ca/en/blood/abcs-eligibility)
 - Dick implants, medically called [penile prostheses](https://en.wikipedia.org/wiki/Penile_prosthesis), are salt water reservoirs that you can use to get your penis up by squeezing a pump in your scrotum.
 They last 10 years.
 - A late upper wisdom tooth extraction can (not uncommonly) result in a hole between your mouth and your sinus, called a [oroantral fistula](https://www.quora.com/What-happens-if-a-wisdom-tooth-moves-into-the-sinus-cavity), that [require](https://www.facialart.com/2017/04/maxillary-sinus-perforation-following-tooth-extraction/) a lot of effort to fix and [prevent](http://www.washingtonoralsurgery.com/surgical-instructions/special-instructions-for-sinus-exposures/).
 - Papercuts hurt more than regular cuts.
-In the case of regular cuts, blood shields the open nerve endings from air, which make the wound hurt more.
+In the case of regular cuts, blood shields the open nerve endings from air.
+But for papercuts, there is little to no blood, which makes the wound hurt more.
 - 1.6% of the population have Mirror-touch synesthesia, the unfortunate ability to sense pain if they see others in pain, but only if they have experienced the same pain before.
 - There are three ways glands secrete things: [Holocrine mode](https://en.wikipedia.org/wiki/Holocrine) (cell bursts, dies, and becomes product), [apocrine mode](https://en.wikipedia.org/wiki/Apocrine) (cell splits a part of itself as the product), and [merocrine mode](https://en.wikipedia.org/wiki/Merocrine) (cell makes tiny vesicles of product).
 - Caffeine makes exercises [easier, more enjoyable, and makes you (binge) less afterwards](http://jap.physiology.org/content/early/2014/08/14/japplphysiol.00570.2014)